 In the summer months, most people need to increase their water intake to stay hydrated.
 Sensation of thirst usually means that you are already suffering mild dehydration.
 Although 64 ounces of water a day is typically suggested, more will be needed on hotter days to combat dehydration.
 In addition to drinking a lot of water, it is smart to limit alcoholic drinks, salty foods and caffeinated drinks, which can further add to the effects of dehydration.
 Learn more about staying properly hydrated by reading Athletico’s “Hydrating for Performance and Health” blog.

-Cardinals players aren’t the only ones in the sun!
+Baseball players aren’t the only ones in the sun!
 Remember that even if your seats are in the shade at the beginning of the game, they might be in direct sunlight by the 7th or 8th inning.
-Make sure to apply sunscreen to exposed skin throughout the day as well as consider wearing a baseball cap, Cardinals preferred, to protect your face from direct UV rays.
+Make sure to apply sunscreen to exposed skin throughout the day as well as consider wearing a baseball cap, to protect your face from direct UV rays.

 In addition to getting up and moving, try stretching during the game.
 The Piriformis Stretch, for example, can be performed at the game (if there is enough leg room at your seat) or when watching from home.
 Simply cross your right leg over your left leg, as shown by Fredbird.
 For an extra stretch, try leaning forward from the waist.
 Repeat these steps with the opposite leg.
 For maximum effectiveness, this stretch should be held for 30 seconds and repeated three times, twice daily.

 Check out Athletico’s “6 Stretches to Help Cardinals Fans Keep Cheering” for step-by-step instructions on how to perform additional stretches that will keep you limber throughout the remainder of baseball season.